-- > The size of the Board, unanimously found to be excellent (11 members); - > The composition, and the mix of expertise and experience of the Directors, which led to the effective and competent management of the business (90%); - > The balance between Independent and Non-Independent Directors (80%).

-A majority of the Independent Directors reiterated their positive view of the Board's independence, in particular:

-- > Found that the Board handled potential conflicts of interests effectively (83%); - > Expressed appreciation for the concrete, not only formal, contribution made by the independent directors to the Board (67%).

-A large majority (or in some instances all) of the Directors, consistent with the previous Board Reviews, reiterated their appreciation for the organization and functioning of the Board.

-A large majority of the Directors (versus all, last year) expressed appreciation for the time the Board dedicated to corporate finance transactions and investments (90%), risk and risk management (90%) and Governance (70%).

-With regard to the drafting of the Succession Plan, greater satisfaction was expressed for the work done by the Board during the year to better understand issues relating to human resources, organization and the succession plans.
-A minority called for further work in this regard.

-Consistent with previous Board Reviews, a large majority (in some instances, all) of the Directors:

-> Unanimously renewed their appreciation for the flow of information and presentations made during the Board meetings;

-> Widely confirmed that they were well informed about the Company's most important strategic areas;
+- > The size of the Board, unanimously found to be excellent (11 members); - > The composition, and the mix of expertise and experience of the Directors, which led to the effective and competent management of the business (90%); - > The balance between Independent and Non-Independent Directors (80%). - > A majority of the Independent Directors reiterated their positive view of the Board's independence, in particular: - > Found that the Board handled potential conflicts of interests effectively (83%); - > Expressed appreciation for the concrete, not only formal, contribution made by the independent directors to the Board (67%). - > A large majority (or in some instances all) of the Directors, consistent with the previous Board Reviews, reiterated their appreciation for the organization and functioning of the Board. - > A large majority of the Directors (versus all, last year) expressed appreciation for the time the Board dedicated to corporate finance transactions and investments (90%), risk and risk management (90%) and Governance (70%). - > With regard to the drafting of the Succession Plan, greater satisfaction was expressed for the work done by the Board during the year to better understand issues relating to human resources, organization and the succession plans.
+A minority called for further work in this regard. - > Consistent with previous Board Reviews, a large majority (in some instances, all) of the Directors: - > Unanimously renewed their appreciation for the flow of information and presentations made during the Board meetings; - > Widely confirmed that they were well informed about the Company's most important strategic

-Expressed a positive opinion about the management of related party transactions and complete satisfaction with the way in which price sensitive information is handled.

-All the Directors expressed a positive opinion of IGD's current Board committees (Nominations and Compensation Committee, Control and Risk Committee, Committee for Related Party Transactions).
+- > Expressed a positive opinion about the management of related party transactions and complete satisfaction with the way in which price sensitive information is handled. - > All the Directors expressed a positive opinion of IGD's current Board committees (Nominations and Compensation Committee, Control and Risk Committee, Committee for Related Party Transactions).

-The Directors are fully aware of the unprecedented nature of this year of their term in office and recognize to the exthe development of e-commerce, the risk of greater spetent to which external events triggered by the pandemic culation on the stock, while monitoring the Loan to Value. impacted the Board's operations and decision-making processes.
-Several Directors commended IGD's Board and Lastly, please note that at the date of this Report, the Top Management for the excellent job done managing the Company's shareholders had not authorized general or pandemic crisis during what was an uncertain and extrepreventive exceptions to the non-compete clauses provided for in Art.
-2390 of the Italian Civil Code (12). mely complicated period.
+The Directors are fully aware of the unprecedented nature of this year of their term in office and recognize to the eximpacted the Board's operations and decision-making processes.
+Several Directors commended IGD's Board and Top Management for the excellent job done managing the pandemic crisis during what was an uncertain and extremely complicated period.